flemosr/quantoxide/QUICKSTART_PROMPT.md

 5. **Develop the Trade Operator** implementing my strategy.
 Ensure it compiles with `cargo check`.

-6. **Implement a backtest binary** (using `BacktestEngine`) inside the `bin` directory
+6. **Implement backtest binaries** (using `BacktestEngine`) inside the `bin` directory:
+   - `backtest_tui`: Interactive backtest with TUI for manual testing and analysis (use the backtest TUI template from examples)
+   - `backtest_cli`: Non-interactive backtest with CLI arguments for AI-driven automated iteration (use `backtest_direct` example as reference)

 7. **Wait for synchronization to complete, then backtest:**
+   - **For manual workflow:** Instruct the user to run `backtest_tui` for interactive testing and analysis
+   - **For AI-driven iteration:** Use `backtest_cli` to automatically run multiple backtests with different parameters
-   - Run backtests, analyze results
+     - Non-interactive execution with results printed to stdout
+     - Define optimization objectives
-   - Iterate and refine based on performance
+     - Iterate on strategy parameters systematically
+     - Log each iteration's results with parameter values
+     - Stop when performance plateaus or user intervention is needed
+   - Ask me which workflow I prefer before proceeding
-   - Update the context file with backtest results and insights
+   - Update the context file with backtest results, parameter choices, and performance insights
+   - Reference the examples README for more details on backtest modes

-8. **Implement a live trading binary** when strategy is validated
+8. **Implement a live trading TUI binary** when strategy is validated
    - Using `LiveTradeEngine`, inside the `bin` directory

 ## Code Templates - DO NOT GUESS THE API